Sageth/LotteryML/README.md

 # Machine Learning Lottery

 ## Purpose
 Have fun.
 Maybe win something along the way.
 Maybe not.

+## Disclaimer
+There is no guarantee that you will win anything and this code is a personal learning experiment.
+You may lose a lot of real money using this script to play the lottery.
+There is no warranty and the code is provided AS-IS.
+Play at your own risk.
+If this works and you win, consider yourself extremely lucky.

 ### Set up
-These scripts use Python.
-You will need an environment set up.
-Maybe one day I will make this easier to do.
-For now, you need to install, via pip:
+I strongly recommend using pipenv.
+Once you've created your virtual environment, just do `pipenv sync`.

+If you prefer to do it the long way, your best bet is to look at the import statements.
+As a convenience, I will try to keep this list updated.
+You will need to install the following.
+- `colorlog`
 - `lz4`
 - `numpy`
 - `pandas`